-On this week's Bid Training we're going to cover two other websites where government solicitations are posted: Unison and FedConnect.
+This week's Bid Training will cover two other websites where government solicitations are posted: Unison and FedConnect.
 Learn more about these two platforms with this blog post.
 Bid Training is available to businesses enrolled in the USFCR Academy.

 Unison and FedConnect are third-party websites where the government posts solicitations.
 Unison owns FedConnect however, they are separate platforms.
 FedConnect is a site where contracting officers post Request for Proposal (RFP) documents for vendors to view and then submit proposals.
 Unison is a site for Request for Quotes (RFQs) to be posted and quotes to be submitted.

-With both Unison and FedConnect there will be fees involved if you win the federal contract.
+With both Unison and FedConnect, fees will be involved if you win the federal contract.
 However, there will not be an out-of-pocket expense to the seller.
-The Unison and FedConnect software will automatically calculate in their fee for using their platform into the final bid amount prior to submission.
+The Unison and FedConnect software will automatically calculate their fee for using their platform into the final bid amount before submitting.

 If a bidder wins, Unison will send an invoice to the vendor to collect their fee from the government’s payment.
-This means it is the vendor's responsibility to provide the fee to Unison.
+This means the vendor is responsible for providing the fee to Unison.
 If the fee is not paid within 30 days of the invoice, a late fee of 18% will occur.

 Did You Know?

 Unison uses reverse auction software to have vendors compete for the lowest quote.
 How it works is a vendor will submit their quote for an item.
 The quote must be at least lower than a set amount by the government for intervals.
 Then you become the lowest bidder.